AVI50222 Diploma of Aviation (Commercial Pilot Licence - Aeroplane)

 - Emergency Procedures

-The skills and experience gained during your Commercial Pilot flight training and command building time will enable you to offer your services to an employer as a professional pilot.
+The skills and experience gained during your CPL flight training and building in-command hours will enable you to offer your services to an employer as a professional pilot (on successful course completion).

-On completion of your training you will undertake a flight test with a CASA Approved Testing Officer.
+Glad you asked!
+On completion of your CPL training you will undertake a flight test with a CASA Approved Testing Officer.
+To sit this exam, you will need to have completed all 7 Theory exams within a validity period of two-years.

 ‘Integrated’ means an intensive course of training: